 One often overlooked item is organizational change management (OCM).
 In this context, OCM focuses on preparing employees for the changes that will occur as a result of the new system.

-The OCM costs you might incur are expenses related to ongoing end-user training and communication, as well as resistance management (a most necessary measure as people generally cling to the familiar no matter how dysfunctional it might be).
+The OCM costs you might incur are expenses related to ongoing end-user training and communication, as well as resistance management.

 To estimate organizational change management costs, you should start by understanding the scope of the change.
 You can do this by identifying the areas of your organization that will be impacted by the new system and understanding individual role and responsibility changes.
 Then, consider the resources you will use to staff your change management team and support them.
 This might include both internal staff and external consultants.